Real Estate -> GST/HST housing rebate for new or renovated homes or residential rental property

 GST/HST Rebate for New Housing Purchases and Substantial Renovations

-If you build or purchase a new home, you may qualify for a rebate of a portion of the GST/HST paid on the purchase.
+If you build or purchase a new home, you may qualify for a rebate of a portion of the GST/HST paid on the purchase if the home is purchased for use as the primary place of residence of the purchaser or a relation of the purchaser, at the time that the purchaser becomes liable under a purchase agreement.
+See link to Tax Court case at bottom.
 See the Canada Revenue Agency (CRA) guide RC4028 GST/HST New Housing Rebate (link at bottom) for more information on this.

 Guide RC4028 also has information on provincial new housing rebates for the provincial part of the HST, which may be available even if the new housing rebate for the federal part of the HST is not available.
 The guide also includes information on: